jgbakke/MongoAI-Documentation/README.md

 **You should always change your Company Name and Game Name at the start of a new project.
 You may get collisions with other games if you do not.**

-Follow along with Box.cs.
-Box.cs is the code for the Box Demo Game.
+Follow along with examples/BoxDemo.cs.
+BoxDemo.cs is the code for the Box Demo Game.
 In this example, we use a genetic algorithm to evolve a box's color to a color specified in the editor.

 ## Setting up Your Class
 Define public variables at the top of your code.
 All genetic properties should be floats.